Skip to main content

 2. We have our knitwear made in a factory in Brooklyn that uses 3D knitting machines which produces zero waste in the manufacturing.

-3. We will be offering a buy-back program for our garments.
-Send your K. Becker garments back, we will clean and mend them and then re-list at a discount on the website.
+3. We offer a buy-back program for our garments.
+Send your K. Becker garments back, you receive a 30.00 credit toward a future purchase, and we clean and mend them and then re-list at a discount on the website.
 Committing to a circular lifespan for our garments keeps them out of landfills.

 5. We manufacture in small batches which results in less garments ending up unsold and needing to be disposed of.